 We’re still in the earliest years of cross-chain DeFi.

+The siloed nature of blockchain technology and Web3 today is one of the major barriers preventing its widespread adoption.
 Different blockchains are significantly siloed, which you can tell by just looking at how Centralized Exchanges (CEXs) continue to be the most convenient way for users to swap coins between them.
 Albeit straightforward, this still is far from ideal, given that it does not rely on blockchain-native products and that users’ funds sit in exchanges’ hands.

 Because of all of this, cross-chain interoperability has become the holy grail (and an over-used 'buzz phrase') in DeFi, as protocols try to move value seamlessly across different blockchains.